 Here's a quick summary of the counseling position:

 Aside from these annual programs, other counseling responsibilities include:

 - A New Student Support Group meets in September/October to warmly welcome new additions to the school.

 - Weekly counseling support is provided for students identified for Special Education services.

 - Annual Bullying Behavior lessons are presented to grades 2-5.
 These lessons occur in November.

 - The school counselor is an annual guest presenter for 5th Grade Wellness Day on dealing with stress.
 Students and parent chaperones practice relaxation through guided imagery.

 - Assessing social struggles and bullying behavior allegations.

-- Assisting teachers and/or parents in assessing early indicators of academic, emotional and behavioral struggles.
+- Assisting teachers and/or parents in assessing early indicators of academic, emotional and/or behavioral struggles.

 - Making referrals to community-based agencies or mental health practitioners when necessary.